Critical Thinking

 Not so long ago, one of our Pastors (a very pragmatic man) said, "I'd rather have bad doctrine and plenty of blessing...than good doctrine and no blessing."
 Digging deeper, you find those who hold to this doctrine (that doctrine doesn't matter) use feelings and experiences to guide their theology.
 If God blesses us, we must be on the right track, heh?
 It's a false and misleading view - a nonsense statement.

 Suppose visitor numbers increase, and perhaps there's a more significant response to the Gospel we preach.
 As recipients of such "blessing", we ought not to think that our Father necessarily approves of all we do or that He agrees with our doctrine or theology.
-It just means He's decided to involve us in some of His successes for His own reasons.
+It simply means He has decided to involve us in some of His successes for His own reasons.

 Suppose having visitors to our church, performing baptisms, and witnessing God's life-changing presence and power are signs of God's approval.
 Surely, then, we must use that same measure to measure God's support of other fellowships and churches.

 Many other churches and groups (with entirely different views on what we call core, fundamental, must-have doctrines) are blessed.
-Using the "blessing" ruler, shouldn't we say their approval rating with the Creator is pretty good, too?
+Using the "blessing" ruler, shouldn't we say their approval rating with the Creator is also pretty good?

-Using "blessing" to measure our alignment with God's will and requirements is not the best way.
+Using "blessing" to measure our alignment with God's will and requirements is not the most effective approach.
 Scripture stands above "blessing", it stands above experiences, and it stands above pragmatism (doing something just because it works).
 Scripture, not our perceived blessing, ought to be the arbiter and judge of our doctrines, beliefs, and practices.
 No matter how "blessed" we may be, we still need reformation until we align with the Word of God.